hearvox/Research/News-Trust/credscore.md

 ### It ain't the meat, it's the motion ###
 Bots can infect social sites with fake news but hoaxes go viral only with human help.
 CredScore attacks fake news via people, controlling its spread by dampening the network effect, until fact-checks and common sense take over.
 To contain an epidemic outbreak you act quickly.
 That's the goal of this project.

-Will CredScore replace a massively media literate populace or people finally engaging their God-given built-in bullshit detectors.
+Will CredScore a substitute for a massively media literate populace or people finally engaging their God-given built-in bullshit detectors.
 No. Never.
-But maybe it’ll help until then.
+But it can help get us there.

 <div align="center"><img src="https://raw.githubusercontent.com/hearvox/Research/master/News-Trust/assets/cbs-fake-news-screenshots.gif" alt="Screenshots of fake news articles" /></div>